Known as “Complementary”

-Dancing, cycling, walking, and swimming are complementary aerobic exercises.
+Dancing, cycling, walking, and swimming is complementary aerobic exercises.
 Enjoy at a low to moderately high-intensity level to improve bladder and bowel function, reduce fatigue, strengthen muscles, and improve mood.
 Learning cat-cow or warrior pose through stretching exercises can reduce stiffness and increase mobility.
 See a physical therapist to recommend what are the best activities to fit your abilities.

 Acupuncture treatment relieves pain

 Western Medicine finds itself greeting acupuncture as a cultural norm to relieve pain and gait in patients with MS. The treatment involves inserting minimal, thin needs through the skin at specific points on the body, varying in depth.
-Studies show that acupuncture may provide relief from symptoms such as bladder problems, spasticity and fatigue.
+Studies show that acupuncture may provide relief from symptoms such as bladder problems, spasticity, and fatigue.